 Just outside of Kyoto and Osaka is a small quaint town called Nara.
 As it was the ancient capital city of Japan in 710, many Buddhist monasteries and temples were built in Nara.
 This is why Nara has some of Japan’s oldest and largest shrines and temples.
 And many of these are UNESCO World Heritage Sites.

 But most people visit Nara because they want to see wild deer.
-While you rarely see deer in Old Nara City, most of them hang around Nara Park and other green areas on the temple grounds.
-And you can even buy crackers to feed the deer!
+Many of them hang around Nara Park and other green areas on the temple grounds.
+And you can even buy crackers to feed them.

 Most visitors take a day trip to Nara from Kyoto or Osaka.
 But if you are slow travelling through Japan, consider spending more than a day in this quaint town.